 The Alpha Eta Society – KU Chapter

 Founded in 1975, the purpose of the Alpha Eta Society is the promotion and recognition of significant scholarship, leadership, and contributions to the allied health professions.
-This national scholastic honor society was named for the Greek letters equivalent to the first letters of "Allied Health."
+This national scholastic honor society was named for the Greek letters alpha and eta, equivalent to the first letters of "allied health."

 For more information, please contact Jeff Radel, Ph.D..

-Faculty and students from the School of Health Professions are inducted into the KU chapter of the Alpha Eta Society during the annual induction ceremony.
-All current members and other faculty in the school are welcome to attend the induction ceremony and strongly encouraged to wear their regalia.
+Faculty and students from the School of Health Professions were inducted into the KU chapter of the Alpha Eta Society during the inaugural KU Medical Center induction ceremony May 15, 2019.

 To our regret, the normal scheduling of the induction ceremony during the 2020 spring term was disrupted by COVID-19 restrictions.
 An in-person induction ceremony will be planned when faculty, staff, and students are allowed to return to more regular gatherings on campus.
 Please check back for updates or reach out to Jeff Radel, Ph.D.

-Inductees will be presented with official membership certificates as well as any membership pins or honor tassels they have reserved.
-Please contact Christi Jones for details or questions.
+During these events, inductees are presented with official membership certificates as well as any membership pins or honor tassels they have reserved.

 Jeff Radel, Ph.D.